MostAwesomeDude/construct/docs/transition.rst

 Optional remains

-Union takes optional `buildfrom` that switches between trying each subcon, indexes by int or name
+Union takes optional `buildfrom` and seeks back on parsing otherwise, indexes by id or name

 Select remains